 CLERY ACT-The federal law that requires colleges and universities to disclose information about crime on and around campus.
-At MU this information is called a clery release.

 CONSENT-A mutual and enthusiastic agreement between sexual partners.
 Partners can revoke consent at any time.
 Consent cannot be legally given while intoxicated.